-Term Definition (b) the importerperson, holding an authorisation to lodge a customs declaration referred to in Article 182(1) of Regulation (EU) No 952/2013, who declares the importation of goods; (c) the indirect customs representative, where the customs declaration is lodged by the indirect customs representative appointed in accordance with Article 18 of Regulation (EU) No 952/2013, when the importer is established outside the Union or where the indirect customs representative has agreed to the reporting obligations in accordance with Article 32 of Regulation (EU) 2023/956.
-'Reporting period' means a period that the operator of an installation has chosen to use as reference for the determination of embedded emissions 'Residue' means a substance that is not the end product(s) that a production process directly seeks to produce; it is not a primary aim of the production process and the process has not been deliberately modified to produce it 'Recommended improvements' means monitoring approaches which are proven means to ensure that data are more accurate or less prone to mistakes than by mere application of minimum requirements, and which may be chosen on a voluntary basis 'Simple goods' means goods produced in a production process requiring exclusively input materials and fuels having zero embedded emissions 'Source stream' means any of the following: (a) a specific fuel type, raw material or product giving rise to emissions of relevant greenhouse gases at one or more emission sources as a result of its consumption or production; (b) a specific fuel type, raw material or product containing carbon and included in the calculation of greenhouse gas emissions using a mass-balance method 'Specific embedded emissions' means the embedded emissions of one tonne of goods, expressed as tonnes of CO 2 e emissions per tonne of goods 'Third country' means a country or territory outside the customs territory of the European Union 'Tonne of CO2(e)' means one metric tonne of carbon dioxide ('CO 2 '), or an amount of any other greenhouse gas listed in Annex I with an equivalent global warming potential ('CO 2 e') 'Transmission system operator' means an operator as defined in Article 2(35) of Directive (EU) 2019/944 of the European Parliament and of the Council (77).
+Term Definition (b) the person, holding an authorisation to lodge a customs declaration referred to in Article 182(1) of Regulation (EU) No 952/2013, who declares the importation of goods; (c) the indirect customs representative, where the customs declaration is lodged by the indirect customs representative appointed in accordance with Article 18 of Regulation (EU) No 952/2013, when the importer is established outside the Union or where the indirect customs representative has agreed to the reporting obligations in accordance with Article 32 of Regulation (EU) 2023/956.
+'Reporting period' means a period that the operator of an installation has chosen to use as reference for the determination of embedded emissions 'Residue' means a substance that is not the end product(s) that a production process directly seeks to produce; it is not a primary aim of the production process and the process has not been deliberately modified to produce it 'Simple goods' means goods produced in a production process requiring exclusively input materials and fuels having zero embedded emissions 'Source stream' means any of the following: (a) a specific fuel type, raw material or product giving rise to emissions of relevant greenhouse gases at one or more emission sources as a result of its consumption or production; (b) a specific fuel type, raw material or product containing carbon and included in the calculation of greenhouse gas emissions using a mass-balance method 'Specific embedded emissions' means the embedded emissions of one tonne of goods, expressed as tonnes of CO 2 e emissions per tonne of goods 'Third country' means a country or territory outside the customs territory of the European Union 'Tonne of CO2(e)' means one metric tonne of carbon dioxide ('CO 2 '), or an amount of any other greenhouse gas listed in Annex I with an equivalent global warming potential ('CO 2 e') 'Transmission system operator' means an operator as defined in Article 2(35) of Directive (EU) 2019/944 of the European Parliament and of the Council ( ).
+'Waste' means any substance or object which the holder discards or intends or is required to discard, excluding substances that have been intentionally modified or contaminated in order to meet this definition